jrgermain/cards-against-covid/README.md

     - A web browser window should open automatically

 ### Building executables (production mode)
-*NOTE: This is currently broken.
-See here: https://github.com/jrgermain/cards-against-covid/projects/6#card-66348514*

 This mode bundles everything needed to run the game into a single executable file.
-On the client side, the production version of React is used and the code is compiled to plain HTML, JavaScript, and CSS (instead of running as a separate server).
+On the client side, the production version of React is used and the code is compiled to plain HTML, JavaScript, and CSS.
 On the server side, fewer messages are logged.
-In production mode, both the client code and the server code are served at port 8080 (port 3000 is not used).

-1. Navigate to the root project directory (the folder named 'cards-against-covid').
+1. Navigate to the 'cards-against-covid-bundle' directory
-2. Run the following command: `npm run build`.
+2. Run the following command: `npm run full-build`.
-3. Executables for macOS, Windows, and Linux should now be in a subfolder called 'build', which will be created if it doesn't already exist.
+3. Executables for macOS, Windows, and Linux should now be in a subfolder called 'dist', which will be created if it doesn't already exist.

+#### Running production mode executables
+The executable files built in the previous step should start up a game server when double-clicked